iamfmgod/Boss-Mob-Enhancer/README.md

 💡 For Mod Developers:
 Boss Mob Enhancer is designed to be extensible.
 Easily plug in new abilities, scale logic, or UI elements.
 Planning a framework to expose boss profiles and NBT tags for integration with other mods or mapmakers.

-Compiled on mccreator due to IDE trouble; will resolve ASAP

 Made with the assistance of Sweep AI and Copilot.